FMCSA - Federal Motor Carrier Safety Adminstration

 Electronic logging devices (ELDs) are intended to create a safer work environment for drivers of commercial motor vehicles, and make it easier and faster to accurately track, manage, and share data on driving and off-duty time.

-FMCSA removes 5 ELDs from the Registered Devices List
+FMCSA removes two ELDs from the Registered Devices List

-On February 29, 2024, FMCSA removed CI ELD LOGS, CN ELD, KSK ELD, TT ELD 30, and TT ELD 1010 devices from the list of registered ELDs due to the companies’ failure to meet the minimum requirements.
-Motor carriers using these ELDs must replace them with a registered ELD before April 29, 2024.
+On August 15, 2024, FMCSA removed BLUE STAR ELD and RELIABLE ELD devices from the list of registered ELDs due to the companies’ failure to meet the minimum requirements.
+The period for motor carriers to use paper logs while updating to a new ELD has ended as of October 14, 2024.
 Read more

 ELD Providers